 - Climate Change Impact (Audubon) | +1.5°C - 22% Range Lost | +3.0°C - 53% Range Lost

-The Wilson’s Snipe is a real and worthy pursuit (Gallinago delicata).
+The Wilson’s snipe is a real and worthy pursuit

 Perhaps no other bird is so widely misunderstood than the Wilson’s snipe, a bird made famous for its fictitious role in the classic childhood prank.
 Some people still hold their existence in disbelief!
 I was one of those gullible kids led on a Snipe hunt during my first Cub Scout overnight, sent astray into the darkness under the encouragement of the older Scouts.

-Snipe are a medium sized migratory bird, 9-11 inches in length with a 15-18 inch wingspan.
+Snipe are medium-sized migratory birds, are between 9 and 11 inches in length, and have a 15- to 18-inch wingspan.
 Their feathers form a beautiful mottled pattern of brown, black, tan, and orange with off-white accents.
 Three distinct stripes run down the back.
 Tail feathers fan out with vibrant orange, brown, and white bands.
 The underside transitions to light tans and whites.
-This collection of plumage creates an impeccable camouflage, making finding downed birds without a dog an exercise in laser focused methodical searches.
-The distinctive long straight bill, used for foraging in the soft ground, can reach 3-4 inches.
+This collection of plumage creates an impeccable camouflage, making finding downed birds without a dog an exercise in laser-focused methodical searches.
+The distinctive long straight bill, used for foraging in the soft ground, can reach 3 to 4 inches.
 Its quintessentially long, narrow legs of sandpipers are yellow-green.
 Males and females are not distinctly different.

 Wilson’s Snipe are found across North America.
 They breed from Northern states to all across Canada and migrate to the Southern states and beyond into Mexico and Central America.
 In the Northwest and Rocky Mountains, many snipe stay for the entire year.

-Snipe habitat (both Wilson’s and Common) is universally moist soft terrain found in marshes, low country, potholes, river and lake edges, drainage ditches, bottom lands, and wet agricultural fields.
+Snipe habitat (both Wilson’s and Common) is universally moist soft terrain found in marshes, low country, potholes, river and lake edges, drainage ditches, bottomlands, and wet agricultural fields.
 While it’s more of a loner, it’s not uncommon to flush pairs and small coveys.
-Owning to their close relationship and appearance to the woodcock, affectionately nicknamed the Timberdoodle, snipe have recently adopted the nickname Marshdoodle.
+Because of their close relationship and appearance to the woodcock, affectionately nicknamed the ‘Timberdoodle,’ snipe have recently adopted the nickname Marshdoodle.
 Later in the season, snipe occasionally disperse and move to higher dryer ground and fields.
 This wide range of habitat likely puts suitable cover closer to you than you think.